 The court granted the plaintiff’s motion to dismiss the copyright claims.
 It held that the defendants failed to plead a required element of contributory infringement, which was that the plaintiff “materially contributed” to another person’s infringement.
 Abbey House, order at 10 (Nov.
 21, 2014), citing Arista Records v.
 Doe, 604 F.3d 110, 117 (2nd Cir.
 2010).
 It further held that they failed to demonstrate “purposeful, culpable expression and conduct” by the plaintiff to support an inducement claim.
 Abbey House, order at 13, citing Metro-Goldwyn-Mayer Studios v.
 Grokster, Ltd., 545 U.S. 913, 937 (2005).

-Business law and commercial law attorney James G. Schwartz has represented businesses and business owners in the Bay Area since 1976.
-To schedule a free and confidential consultation with a knowledgeable and experienced advocate, contact us today online or at (925) 463-1073.
+Cirrus Law PC has represented businesses and business owners in the Bay Area since 1976.
+To schedule an initial confidential consultation with a knowledgeable and experienced advocate, contact us today online or at (925) 463-1073.

 More Blog Posts:

 Use of a DMCA Takedown Notice to Enforce a Trademark Could Expose California Business to Sanctions, Pleasanton Business & Commercial Law Blog, July 15, 2014

 Typeface Designer’s Lawsuit against Former Business Partner Raises Questions of Business Formation, Intellectual Property Rights, Pleasanton Business & Commercial Law Blog, May 15, 2014

 Ninth Circuit Grants Preliminary Injunction in Copyright Suit Against Google, YouTube, Pleasanton Business & Commercial Law Blog, March 17, 2014